alexeygrigorev/mlwiki.org/index.php/Homogeneous_Systems_of_Linear_Equations.md

 ---
-title: "Homogeneous Systems of Linear Equations"
 layout: default
 permalink: /index.php/Homogeneous_Systems_of_Linear_Equations
+tags:
+- linear-algebra
+title: Homogeneous Systems of Linear Equations
 ---

-# Homogeneous Systems of Linear Equations

 ## Homogeneous Linear Systems $A\mathbf x = \mathbf 0$
 Suppose we have a [system](System_of_Linear_Equations) $A\mathbf x = \mathbf 0$.
 Such a system is called ''homogeneous'' - because we have $\mathbf 0$ on the right side of the system.